andkoc001/data_synthesis/README.md

 ___
 ## Tools used

+Specific tools that aided the delivery of the project were:

-_Python_ programming language is acclaimed for its capacity of handling large amount of data in scientific community of different specialisation.
+- _Python_ programming language, which is acclaimed for its capacity of handling large amount of data in scientific community of different specialisation.
 Its natural functionality has been extended by development of external libraries dedicated for specific purposes.
 Throught the project I used the following libraries:
 - _NumPy_ - used for scientific calculations in Python; it allows, among others, to perform numerical calculations or random numbers generation.
 - _Pandas_ - used for data analysis and provides functionalities and data structures needed to work with structured datasets.
 - _Matplotlib_ - for producing plotting.
 - _Seaborn_ - used for data visualization based on matplotlib.

-The project was conducted in _Jupyter Notebook_ (_Jupyter Lab_) environment, that provides interactive, web-based environment for data science and scientific computing.
+- The project was conducted in _Jupyter Notebook_ environment, that provides interactive, web-based environment for data science and scientific computing.

 ___
 ## References